 I was looking online at Adopt a Pet when I came across Pepita’s picture.
-I fell in love with her picture and upon reading that she was a three-legged dog from the streets of Mexico, my desire for her grew.
-I filled out an application and within a couple of days I was going to meet Pepita at her foster home.
+I fell in love with her photo and upon reading that she was a three-legged dog from the streets of Mexico my desire for her grew.
+I filled out an application and within a couple of days, I was set to meet Pepita at her foster home.

-The entire experience, from start to finish, was not in anyway what I had imagined.
-I pictured me meeting a happy, friendly dog filled with excitement and me unable to leave her behind.
-Instead, she spent the entire meet cowering in fear away from me.
-Despite my repeated attempts with treats in my hands, the closest I got to her was her taking the treat from my hands and running away to enjoy said treat – far away from the weird human who gave them to her.
-Instead of leaving feeling happy and excited, I left feeling nothing bit disappointment and discouraged.
+The meet and greet was not in anyway what I had imagined.
+I envisioned meeting a happy, friendly dog filled with excitement and me not wanting to leave her side.
+Instead, she spent the entire time cowering in fear away from me with tail tucked between her legs and her head down low, making disgruntled barks anytime I came close.
+Despite repeated attempts with treats in my hands, the closest I ever got to her was when she would

-Despite what she has been through she remains resilient.
-To be honest, I don’t think she really realizes she’s different in that she’s missing a leg, and I surely never treat her like she is.
-In fact, I often say her getting hit was a blessing in disguise.
+Despite what she has been through, Pepita remains resilient.
+To be honest, I don’t think she really realizes she’s different in that she’s missing a leg and I surely never treat her like she is.
+In fact, I often say the unfortunate event of her getting hit by a car was her blessing in disguise.
 It’s why she was found, taken in, and thus brought to Canada to end up here, with me.

-When looking for my furever friend I had originally set out for a young dog, little to no issues, good with people and animals, non-shedding, and overall didn’t require much training.
-I definitely didn’t get that in Pepita; instead I got a four year old who has high anxiety, doesn’t do so well with other dogs and who sheds more than I do (and I shed a lot!).
+When looking for my furever friend I had originally set out for a young dog with little to no behavioral issues, good with people and animals, little to no shedding preferred, and overall didn’t require much training (I went into this really realistic, I tell ya).
+I definitely didn’t get any of that in Pepita; instead I got a four-year-old with high anxiety, doesn’t currently do well with hyperactive dogs and who sheds more than I do (and I shed a lot!).

-What I did get, was everything I needed in her without even knowing it.
-I have the most loving, loyal, 24/7 best friend and companion.
+What I did get was everything I needed in my life, that I hadn’t even realized was missing.
+I have the most loving, loyal, best friend and companion.
 Nothing makes me happier than to see her happy, and nothing makes me more proud than to think of how far she’s come since I first met her.
-She’s the perfect balance of crazy and lazy, just like her mama, which makes us two peas in a pod.
+She’s the perfect balance of crazy and lazy, just like her mama, which makes us, alongside many other reasons, perfect for each other.

 “Adopt, Don’t Shop”

 I have nothing against those who choose to buy from a breeder but I do urge everyone to always look into adopting first.
 There are so many animals of various ages, sizes, and breeds in desperate need of homes.
-Some may have issues- whether it be behavioural, medical, or unable to be homed with other animals, but these issues are often made very clear prior to adoption.
-Work with your local shelter and let them know what you’re looking for and they will help set you up with the right friend.
+Some may have issues- whether it be behavioral, medical, or unable to be in a home with other animals, but these issues are often made very clear prior to adoption.
+Work with your local shelter or rescue group and let them know what you’re looking for, they will help set you up with the right furry friend.